stalk-calvin/Java-Algorithms/src/main/java/org/calvin/Numbers/README.md

 Given two integers passed as parameter, can you write a method to multiply it and return the result without use "*" operator?

+## MultiplyArrayElements

+Given an array of elements, write a method to multiply every value for the rest of elements and return a new array with this values.
+Can you resolve this problem without use "/" operator?

 ## Palindrome

 Determine whether an integer is a palindrome.
 Do this without extra space.